 My wife and I settled in Foresthill in July, 1978.
 That fall we joined the local historical society and I was appointed immediately to the position of Historian.
-This was a job.enjoyed for over the next 20 years.
+This was a job I enjoyed for the next 20 years.

 That same fall in 1978 I joined Gene Markley's Gold Camps Class in Auburn.
 This was an excellent move.
 For the next 10 years I accompanied him on Saturday hikes deep into nearly every canyon on the Foresthill Divide, plus some on other divides.
-Markley was a gold mine of information on the Gold Rush and with my notebook in hand I prospected.
+Markley was a gold mine of information on the Gold Rush and with my notebook in hand I prospered.

-Here are some of the notes I made while following Gene into another area Bullion Creek.
-Sunny South and Bullion townsites.
+Here are some of the notes I made while following Gene into another era:

+Boullion Creek.
+Sunny South and Boullion townsites.
 Sunny South, home of the Hidden Treasure Mine, one of the richest mines on the divide.

-Bullion townsite, population 1,000.
+Eullion townsite.
+Population 1,000.
 Fire in the 1920s destroyed the town.
 A large concrete vault - into which we all entered - is all that remains of the town.
-It was part of a two story office building.
+It was part of a twostory office building.

 French House was a way station that stood on top of a hill, near Red Star Mine.
 We walked down to the Middle Fork River on old miners' trail to Crater Pool.
 Virgin forest.

-Green Valley, south of Gold Run....old hotel ruins on the North Fork oi the American.

-Miller's Defeat...just below Duncan's Peak, where an Irish rich placer diggings was taken over by a group of Italians in hand-to-hand fighting.
+Green Valley, south of Gold Run...old hotel ruins on the North Fork of the American.
+Miller's Defeat...just below Duncan's Peak, where an Irish rich placer diggings was taken over by a group of Italians in hand-tohand fighting.